Note: There is an updated version on this topic, click here.

 Where could I buy a China Board?

-Amazon, Aliexpress and from the Resellers of course.
+Amazon, Aliexpress, and from the Resellers of course.

-Aliexpress is cheaper and often ship internationally.
+Aliexpress is cheaper and often ships internationally.

 Amazon is more familiar to most of us and has its own return policy to protect buyer.

 The price is usually cheapest in Aliexpress, follow by from reseller’s site and the highest on Amazon.

 Don’t agree with what I said?
 Feel free to argue in the comments.

 Or you can see how most electric skateboards compares in one big bubble plot on my comparison page.

 61 thoughts on “The China Boards: A Comprehensive guide on Chinese Electric Skateboards.”